 - Statement of the problem or situation that is being addressed in your application.
 Describe the problem or situation being addressed-be sure that the DOE interest in the problem is clear, but not in such a way that implies that any services or products are being provided for the direct benefit of DOE rather than for the advancement of a public purpose.
-(Typically one to three sentences). - General statement of how this problem is being addressed.
+(Typically, one to three sentences). - General statement of how this problem is being addressed.
 This is the overall objective of the Phase I project.
 How is this problem being addressed?
 What is the overall project approach?
 (Ideally, two to four sentences). - What is to be done in Phase I?
-(Typically three to four sentences). - Commercial Applications and Other Benefits (limited to the space provided).
+(Typically, three to four sentences). - Commercial Applications and Other Benefits (limited to the space provided).
 Summarize the future applications or public benefits if the project is carried over into Phase II or Phase III and beyond.
-Do not repeat information already provided above. - Key Words Provide listing of key words that describe this effort.

-- Summary for Members of Congress: (layperson's terms, two sentences, and maximum 100 words).
+Do not repeat information already provided above. - Key Words Provide listing of key words that describe this effort. - Summary for Members of Congress: (layperson's terms, two sentences, and maximum 100 words).
 DOE notifies members of Congress of grants in their districts.
 Therefore, please provide, in clear and concise layperson's terms, a very brief (100 words or less) summary of the project, suitable for use in a press release from DOE or a Congressional office.
 The summary should address the relevant problem (why is this project necessary and why did it merit DOE funding?) and the anticipated solution (what does the project hope to accomplish and how will it address the problem?).
-Three examples of appropriate summaries are provided below: - Lithium ion batteries are critical to energy storage for renewable energy and electric vehicles but there are concerns about their safety as there have been a small number of fires and explosions caused by seriously degraded batteries.
-This project seeks to develop an ultrasonic-based early warning system to identify dangerous batteries well before they become dangerous. - The marine environment has great potential for meeting the nation's energy demand and increasing resiliency; however, the success of the industry depends on effective site characterization and monitoring.
-This proposal will develop a tool that maps wave energy resources and provides site monitoring critical to marine renewable energy's success. - "Computer simulation is a crucial step in developing clean nuclear energy generators, but the simulation process is currently so complex and esoteric that new users are discouraged from entering the field.
+Two examples of appropriate summaries are provided below - "The next generation "atom smashers" will require dipole magnets of very high magnetic field.
+This proposal will explore innovative block coil designs that can be used to make magnets shorter and more reliable." - "Computer simulation is a crucial step in developing clean nuclear energy generators, but the simulation process is currently so complex and esoteric that new users are discouraged from entering the field.
 This proposal will simplify the simulation process and the software interface to encourage new investment in nuclear energy."

-PROJECT NARRATIVE: (FIELD 8 ON THE FORM) [MANDATORY]
+PROJECT NARRATIVE (FIELD 8 ON THE FORM)